In-person alexander technique sessions are back in Seaford! Join mailing list for 10% off code

 Dr Phillip Bull, Consultant Rheumatologist and medical advisor to the Hypermobility Syndromes Association (HMSA) has written about his experience of his patients with hypermobility using the Alexander Technique alongside a multi disciplinary approach.
 Read his article here.

-I offer courses of 6, 12 & 24 Alexander Technique lessons helping clients to improve the way they use their bodies, such as not locking in the joints to get stability and working towards appropriate tone required for fundamental everyday activities.
+I offer courses of 6, 10 & 24 Alexander Technique lessons helping clients to improve the way they use their bodies, such as not locking in the joints to get stability and working towards appropriate tone required for fundamental everyday activities.
 Individuals are offered an initial consultation and the course is fully tailored to individuals needs throughout.
-Some clients might wish to start with the short version of this course, 6 lessons, before deciding to if they wish to continue to complete the 12 lessons.
+Some clients might wish to start with the short version of this course, 6 lessons, before deciding to if they wish to continue to complete the 10 or 24 lessons. (last updated: March 2022)

-Participant from SEDS course
+Participant from SEDSConnective course

 This website uses cookies to analyze website traffic and to optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data to understand user trends via Google Analytics .
 Google Analytics is used to gain insights and to improve the functionality of this website.